waterlock/waterlock/README.md

 I love to hear all of your feature requests, so if you have any please open an [issue here](https://github.com/davidrivera/waterlock/issues)!
 I'll be more than happy to work it into the roadmap if feasible.

 ## Contributing
+Feel free to contribute as you please, the more the merrier.
+Just please write test cases for everything you submit, in short you can follow the steps below.
+Happy coding! :smile:

 1. Fork it ( http://github.com/davidrivera/waterlock/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)